-Among large sectors, Essex County has seen the greatest growth in the Financial Activities (64%), Healthcare and Social Assistance (54%) and Leisure and Hospitality (32%) sectors.
-The biggest decline among major sectors was in Manufacturing, where jobs fell 31%.
-Some smaller sectors had large gains or declines: Educational Services, with 3% of total jobs, grew 71% since 2001, and Information, with 1.7% of all jobs, declined 20%.
-Trends in Essex County were very similar to statewide and national trends.
+Among large sectors, Essex County has seen the greatest growth in the Financial Activities (82%), Healthcare and Social Assistance (46%) and Professional and Business Services (20%) sectors.
+The biggest decline among large sectors was in Manufacturing, where jobs fell 33%.
+Some smaller sectors had large gains or declines: Educational Services, with 3% of total jobs, grew 69% since 2001, and Information, with 1.4% of all jobs, declined 35%.
+Trends in Essex County were similar to statewide and national trends.

-The largest sectors in Essex County in 2017 were Health Care and Social Assistance and Trade, Transportation and Utilities both with 16% of total jobs, followed by Professional and Business Services (14%), Leisure and Hospitality (10%), and Government (9.4%).
+The largest sectors in Essex County in 2021 were Trade, Transportation and Utilities and Health Care and Social Assistance with 18% and 15% of total jobs respectively, followed by Professional and Business Services (14%), Financial Services (10%), and Leisure and Hospitality and Manufacturing (both at 9.0%).
 These shares were largely similar to the state and national distribution of jobs.

 Essex County's trends were very similar to trends in the comparison counties.
 All the counties, for example, had losses in Manufacturing - jobs fell 44% in Westchester, NY, 40% in Middlesex, MA and 3% in Lake County, IL. - and gains in Financial Activities - up 77% in Westchester, 80% in Middlesex and 35% in Lake.